My Vintage Boots Fell Apart

 If the boots had been sent back to California the issue may have taken longer to be discovered, however these boots were immediately subjected to a severe climate change and possible worn over ice to make matters worse, Finland is a frigid country that gets very cold in December according to Google AI Overview; The average temperature in Helsinki, Finland during winter is around -35.5°C. However, the daily high can sometimes rise above 0°C due to warm airflow.

-I suspect the old adhesive was dried out and quickly deteriorated under freezing temperatures an the sole fell off, thankfully she was able to have the soles re-glued and was able to keep these rare collectible pair of boots that she loved so much.
+I suspect the old adhesive was dried out and quickly deteriorated under freezing temperatures the sole fell off, thankfully she was able to have the soles re-glued and was able to keep these rare collectible pair of boots that she loved so much.

 Moral of this situation is that when purchasing vintage leather footwear one must be aware that a possible repair is in the future, high quality shoes hold their value because they are repairable, if Hermes sold leather goods that could not be repaired the allure of owning the brand would discourage most people from purchasing.